What is ADA compliance? What does ADA compliance mean for websites?

 That’s why getting answers to the following questions matters:

-- What is ADA compliance?
+- What is ADA compliance on websites?

 - Who does ADA compliance affect?